Deforming cyclic covers in towers: Degeneration of cyclic covers

 \subsubsection{Conditions on the refined Swan conductors of cyclic covers}

-In order to answer induction type questions like Theorem \ref{thminductionmain}, one would be interested in learning what the $n$-level can be when the $(n-1)$-level is known.
-The next theorem, which is the equal characteristic analog of \cite[Theorem 1.2]{MR3167623}, will do exactly that for our situation!
+In order to answer induction type questions like Proposition \ref{propmainonepointcover}, one would be interested in learning what the $n$-level can be when the $(n-1)$-level is known.
+The next theorem, which is the equal-characteristic analog of \cite[Theorem 1.2]{MR3167623}, will do exactly that for our situation.

 Let $\chi_n \in \textrm{H}^1(K,\mathbb{Z}/p^n)$ be a radical character of order $p^n$, with $n \ge 1$.
 For $i=1, \ldots, n$, we set

 The tupel $(\delta_i, \omega_i)_{i=1, \ldots, n}$ is called the \textit{ramification datum} associated to $\chi_n$.
 For $1 \le j \le n$, the pair $(\delta_j, \omega_j)$ is called $\chi_n$'s \textit{$j$th ramification datum}. \begin{theorem} Let $\chi_n$ and $(\delta_i,\omega_i)_{i=1,\ldots,n}$ be as above.
 Let $\mathcal{C}: \Omega^1_{\kappa} \xrightarrow{} \Omega^1_{\kappa}$ be the Cartier operator \cite[\S 3.2]{MR3167623}.
 Then for all $i=1, \ldots, n$ the following holds. \begin{enumerate}[label=(\roman*)] \item $\mathcal{C}(\omega_1)=0$ \item Suppose $i>1$.
 Then